- Choosing the languages supported by the project and the analysis

 By default, the pages for managing the HFSQL errors are supplied in English and in French.
 To translate them into another language, you must:

 - Include the default error pages in your project.
 These pages are supplied as example in \Programs\Data\Preset pages\HFSQL - Automatic help pages.

 - Customize the management of errors to use the HFSQL pages for error management (HOnError).

 - Translate the different messages (see previous paragraph).

 By default, the user groupware is supplied in English and in French.

 To translate a site that uses the user groupware, you must choose the "Custom" mode when the user groupware is included in your site.
-Reminder: To configure the user groupware, on the "Project" pane, in the "Project" group, click "User groupware".
+Reminder: To configure the user groupware, go to the "Project" pane, "Project" group and click "User groupware".

 The different pages of user groupware will be included in your project.

 Then, all you have to do is translate these pages.